miragejs/ember-cli-mirage/docs/v0.2.x/quickstart.md

 this.passthrough();
 ```

 and you can fully develop and test the feature.
-In this way you can build up your mock server piece by piece - adding some solid acceptance tests along the way!
+In this way you can build up your mock server piece by piece - adding some solid acceptance tests along the way.

 ---